 The documents, obtained by The Globe and Mail through an access to information request, list 1,528 applications to alter the habitats of at-risk wildlife for reasons that range from building a fence to drilling and logging.
 Of those, three were rejected, five were still under review and the rest were approved.

-Affected wildlife include the wood turtle, recognized as vulnerable under Quebec law, and the woodland caribou, classified as threatened, the province’s most dire legal status for at-risk species.
+Affected wildlife include the wood turtle, recognized as vulnerable under Quebec law, and the woodland caribou, which has populations classified as either vulnerable or threatened, the province’s most dire legal status for at-risk species.

 But the records represent only part of all applications.